 Wrapping up

-You can verify root by launching the Magisk Manager application and checking Magisk’s installation status.
+You can verify root by launching the Magisk application and checking Magisk’s installation status.
 You can now install and use root applications such as Titanium Backup, or install modules like ViPER4Android and Xposed Framework.

 While at it, you can also check if your rooted Galaxy S20 passes SafetyNet.
 If SafetyNet fails and shows ‘Hardware’ evalType, it means that Google’s new hardware-backed attestation is now in effect on your phone.
 You can try fixing this by using the Universal SafetyNet Fix module.